 One little project is to do some insulation repair on the hot water tank.
 The old duct tape has let the fiberglass blanket slip off in sections.
 I just need to pull out some new duct tape and reattach it to make the hot water heater as efficient as possible.
 Insulating pipes is another good move to protect your home’s plumbing and keep the heat from your hot water from leaching out.

 Other Places to Winterize

-While heating, insulation and plumbing are the big three things to winterize, there are a some other things to worry about around the house and yard.
+While heating, insulation, and plumbing are the big three things to winterize, there are some other things to worry about around the house and yard.

 - Replace the batteries and test smoke and carbon monoxide detectors.